Kingfatehkhan786/AWS/ec2-userdata-ssh-with-password.md

-## Lab 7 SSH With passoword instead of ssh keys

 ## Steps
 1. From an SSH client, log in to your EC2 instance.
 Create one like in the lab 1 if you don't have an EC2 Instance running.